kuertee/x4-mod-ui-extensions/README.md

 Map Menu: Multi-rename
 ======================
+Note: Like the base game's single-rename function, confirming a blank entry will to revert an object's name to its default name.

 When renaming multiple objects, these special texts in the name will be replaced with the listed value.
 - $name: The object's current name.
 - $name_AR: The object's internal name used with UniTrader's Advanced Renaming.